 A classic fly spray we all know and love!
 Pyranha is formulated with the insecticide pyrethrum, which originates from the Chrysanthemum plant in Southwest Asia.
 The fly spray comes in a bunch of different formulas to suit your needs.

 There are tons of automated fly spray systems on the market today.
 What are they exactly?
-Pretty much exactly what it sounds like, they are battery-operated devices placed around the barn that release aerosol insecticide automatically on specific intervals.
+Pretty much exactly what it sounds like, they are battery-operated devices placed around the barn that release aerosol insecticide automatically at specific intervals.
 Automated systems make fly maintenance more convenient since they provide a steady injection of fly spray on the farm without you having to worry about it.
 With anything involving chemicals and animals, there’s controversy over if prolonged exposure to the aerosol is harmful to the animals and humans in contact with it.
 There is evidence on both sides, so it's up to the consumer to decide how they feel about it.

 For some horses, fly spray just isn’t enough!
 That’s when you’ve got to break out the fly masks and fly sheets!
 They might end up looking like aliens but at least they aren’t running around like hooligans to avoid the swarms.
 Most also come with the added benefit of UV protection!